KarolineMJ/hoap-exam2018/README.md

 ## Build with

-- [Firebase](https://firebase.google.com) - used for database and user authentification
+- [Firebase](https://firebase.google.com) - used for database and user authentication
 - [React](https://reactjs.org/) - used for creating login page